 Oddwood Ales might be best known for its very good beers (try one of their pilsners or saisons), but they also make one of our favorite bar-style pizzas in town.
 These thin-crusted, cheesy 10” pies start at just $7, and taste so great at home that we’ve started calling them couch-style pizzas.

-Chen’s Noodle Shop is a small counter-service spot near Spicewood Springs and Highway 183 that has some of the best noodles in town.
+Chen’s Noodle House is a small counter-service spot near Spicewood Springs and Highway 183 that has some of the best noodles in town.
 All of the noodles are knife-cut and served in soup or stir-fry, so you just pick the meat.
 Just about everything on the menu is under $10, and the portions are generous.
 If you do find yourself hungry though, or just want to try some more of the menu, we love the lamb skewers and green onion pancakes.

 Taco-Mex is one of our favorite walk-up taco windows, with a variety of tacos, tortas, and lunch plates that are all very affordable.
 The build-your-own breakfast tacos are great, but if you’re there in the afternoon, make sure to grab one of their al pastor or fish tacos.
 All of the tacos at this Manor spot are under $3, and none of the plates are more than $9.

 Dia’s is a small grocery store and deli in the Crestview neighborhood.
 The market portion of the store carries a variety of local and international products, produce, ice cream, and beer and wine, while the deli offers up breakfast and lunch sandwiches on your choice of bread for under $10.
 Three days a week, you can even get a whole rotisserie chicken for just a few cents more, if you’re feeling particularly hungry.
 It often sells out.